LucyMilligan/fitness-tracker/README.md

 ## Further Improvements / TODO

 Additional features to be implemented:
-- visualise page - create the plots based on data from API's
+- add additional plots / plot options
 - add additional pages to update or delete users / activities (API's exist but need the frontend)
 - use docker?
 - add to a website domain